Shubhk21/Fast-Fourier-Transform/README.md

 	I have used python for this project which provided some inbuild libraries to store complex numbers and also calculate the math computation easily.
 For task 2 and 3 I have used common FFT function as it remains same for both which removed the code redundancy.
-Basically all the tasks are performed in single python script and using command line we can perform all of them easily ex " python project1 DFT-Horner inputfile.txt outputfile.txt".
+Basically all the tasks are performed in single python script and using command line we can perform all of them easily ex " python FFT DFT-Horner inputfile.txt outputfile.txt".